Xqhare/neith/README.md

 ## API
 Neith has a very simple API.
 It uses two functions, `connect()`, as well as `execute()`.
 The first is only used once to create a connection to the database, any interaction with it is done with the `execute()` function.
+The `execute()` function uses Neithql or nql, a very simple and basic implementation of some sql syntax.

 ### Connecting
 It is called with the `connection(path)` function, the returned type is the connection to the database.